fadion/vuex-persistfile/README.md

 The file where to save the state in JSON form.
 It's by default set to `store.json`, so you'll rarely need to set it manually, but you have that option.
 Basically, the final path will be `path + file`.

+### dailyBackup

+Default value is false.
+If set to true, then the persist file creates a copy of the state per day in the same location, with the format 'yyyymmdd + filename'.

 ### JSONParser